What we did on our trip to Lisbon, Portugal

 Panoramic views and Miradouros

-Lisbon is built on seven hills, so the are plenty of opportunities to get above the city for panoramic views.
+Lisbon is built on seven hills.
+There are plenty of opportunities to get above the city to capture panoramic photos of Lisbon.
 The Portuguese call these lookout points miradouros.
 We captured the above and below photos of Lisbon from Miradouro de Nossa Senhora do Monte (here are a few other popular miradouros in Lisbon).

 São Jorge Castle (aka St. George Castle), pictured below, is a Moorish castle that sits on top of the Alfama hilltop, overlooking Lisbon’s historical city center.
 It’s one of Lisbon’s most popular tourist attractions.